aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_README.md

 2. A read() from CL portion of the FPGA that is stuck, causing the read() to block forever.

-The EDMA queue have a timeout mechanism for this cases, and will automatically trigger tear-down process, and following the same procedure description in “Application process crash” mentioned previously.
+The EDMA queue have a timeout mechanism (3 seconds)for this cases, and will automatically trigger tear-down process, and following the same procedure description in “Application process crash” mentioned previously.

 <a name="stats"></a>
 ## Statistics Gathering